 Instructions

 - Heat oil in a large sauce pan over medium heat.
 Add onions and carrots and cook until onions are fragrant and translucent, about 5 minutes.
+Add the garlic in the last minute of cooking.

 - Add in ground sausage and cook until no longer pink, breaking it up with a spoon, for about 5 minutes.
 Drain off any fat.